 This setting controls if the built-in Modbus TCP server should be enabled or disabled.

-Please see Appendix A for more information.
+Please see 'Appendix A Modbus TCP server' for more information.

-NOTE Modbus TCP server support is a license key activated option.
+Modbus TCP server support is a license key activated option.
 If you wish to use this feature, please contact Comsys.